Ward Hadaway advises on multi-million pound healthcare investment

 The Corporate team at Ward Hadaway in Manchester has advised on a multi-million pound investment in the healthcare sector.

-The team provided legal advice to Catapult Ventures, managers of the GM&C Life Sciences Fund, on its contribution to a total of £2.6m funding to life sciences company Cytox.
+The corporate solicitors provided legal advice to Catapult Ventures, managers of the GM&C Life Sciences Fund, on its contribution to a total of £2.6m funding to life sciences company Cytox.

 Cytox, which has offices at Alderley Park in Cheshire and Oxford Science Park, has developed a genetic prognostic test that aims to predict the risk of someone developing Alzheimer’s Disease years before the first signs become apparent.